A. FREEDOM AND RESPONSIBILITY OF ORGANIZATIONS

 - Activities/Exams: No campus-wide social activities shall be held by any student organization during final examination periods.
 In addition, recognized student organizations may not schedule events or activities within 48 hours of the beginning of a final examination period.

 - Hours to Terminate - Activities on campus shall terminate on Sunday through Thursday nights by midnight; Friday and Saturday nights by 1:00 a.m.
-The termination time must be specified on the social request form and approved by the Director of Campus Life.

 H. STUDENT ORGANIZATION LIABILITY